Skip to main content

 Support for LanguageModels will no longer be expanded in LangChain4j, so in all new features, we will use a ChatLanguageModel API.

-ChatLanguageModel is the low-level API in LangChain4j, offering the most power and flexibility.
-There are also high-level APIs (Chains and AiServices) that we will cover later, after we go over the basics.
+ChatLanguageModel is the low-level API to interact with LLMs in LangChain4j, offering the most power and flexibility.
+There is also a high-level API (AI Services) that we will cover later, after we go over the basics.

 Apart from ChatLanguageModel and LanguageModel, LangChain4j supports the following types of models: